-In this live case study, we have visited a customer in South Europe who has acquired a Pneumatic Shipunloader more than 10 years ago and requested a tuning and tweaking visit by one of our field engineers.
-During its lifetime operation the equipment undergone normal wear and tear and lost performance in the run.
-The goal was to allocate the potentials on gaining back this performance, which were able to find by following these steps resulting in an increase of 11%!
+In this live case study, we have visited a customer in South Europe who has acquired a Pneumatic Shipunloader more than ten (10) years ago and requested a tuning and tweaking visit by one of our field engineers.
+During its lifetime operation, the equipment has undergone normal wear and tear and lost performance in the run.
+The goal was to allocate the potentials on gaining back this performance, which we were able to find by following these steps increasing by 11%!

 This visit has been executed in multiple stages;

 - General walkaround on the unloader making sure that there are no visual leakages like oil and water, no abnormal noises/vibrations, instrumentation/electrical cables still in place

 - Readout and Clear the PLC internal alarm history/list